gitter-badger/dramatic-turtle/README.md

 1. Clone this repository to your folder $(folder)
 1. Start bash, powershell or the cli of your choice
 1. cd into $(folder)
-1. Invoke the Makefile routine "get" (make get).
-This will download all dependencies of the project.
 1. Invoke the Makefile routine "init" (make init). </br> This command will download all the dependencies and build the project.

 ### Deploying in production